Peak TV Overload

 For anyone who feels lost about which shows to watch, below is a long list of shows I’d recommend as well as a few to avoid.
 As I mentioned in my post, Peak TV Show Recommendations, where I introduced this list, my tastes gravitate toward comedy, sci-fi, fantasy, and post-apocalyptic dramas.

 I’ve broken my recommendations into several different categories.
 Within each category, the shows are listed in alphabetical order.

-The first category consists of shows which I (and most TV critics) would consider to be among the best series in the history of television (with the exception of one controversial choice).
+The first category consists of shows that stand out in the crowd as truly exceptional.
+Some are considered to be among the best series in the history of television.

 Breaking Bad is a slow-burning comic drama in which the stakes escalate exponentially each season for its protagonist.
 Walter White is a chemistry teacher suffering from terminal cancer who begins manufacturing methamphetamine to support his family.
 Bryan Cranston turns in one of the greatest TV performances of all time in the lead role, and the supporting cast is sterling.